pruthvi247/learningAndThinking/ML/freecodecamp/ml-foreverybody/Machine-learining-for-every-body.md

 ![[Pasted image 20230914094148.png]]

-##### Loss funtions
+##### Loss functions
 Far the value is from 0(zero) over x-axis the more the loss is the poor the model is
 ![[Pasted image 20230914094226.png]]
-Loss decreases as performance increasees
+Loss decreases as performance increases

-**Binary Crossentropy is the loss function used when there is a classification problem between 2 categories only.**
+**Binary Cross entropy is the loss function used when there is a classification problem between 2 categories only.**

 It is self-explanatory from the name _Binary,_ It means 2 quantities, which is why it is constructed in a way that fits the problem of classification of 2 quantities.
 ### Classification models